 |Situation||Inpatient or outpatient||Part A pays||Part B pays|

 |You're in the Emergency Department (ED) (also known as the Emergency Room or "ER") and then you're formally admitted to the hospital with a doctor's order.||Outpatient until you’re formally admitted as an inpatient based on your doctor’s order.
 Inpatient following such admission.||Your inpatient hospital stay||Your doctor services|

 |You come to the ED with chest pain, and the hospital keeps you for 2 nights.
 One night is spent in observation and the doctor writes an order for inpatient admission on the second day.||Outpatient until you’re formally admitted as an inpatient based on your doctor’s order.
-Inpatient following such admission.||Your inpatient hospital stay||Doctor services and hospital outpatient services (for example, ED visit, observation services, lab tests)|
+Inpatient following such admission.||Your inpatient hospital stay||Doctor services and hospital outpatient services (for example, ED visit, observation services, lab tests, or EKGs)|

-|You come to the hospital for outpatient surgery, but they keep you overnight for high blood pressure.
+|You go to a hospital for outpatient surgery, but they keep you overnight for high blood pressure.
 Your doctor doesn't write an order to admit you as an inpatient.
-You go home the next day.||Outpatient||Nothing||Doctor services and hospital outpatient services (for example, surgery, lab tests, intravenous medicines)|
+You go home the next day.||Outpatient||Nothing||Doctor services and hospital outpatient services (for example, surgery, lab tests, or intravenous medicines)|

-|Your doctor writes an order for you to be admitted as an inpatient and the hospital later tells you they're changing your hospital status to outpatient.
-Your doctor must agree, and the hospital must tell you in writing—while you're still a hospital patient—that your hospital status changed.||Outpatient||Nothing||Doctor services and hospital outpatient services|
+|Your doctor writes an order for you to be admitted as an inpatient, and the hospital later tells you it's changing your hospital status to outpatient.
+Your doctor must agree, and the hospital must tell you in writing—while you're still a hospital patient before you're discharged—that your hospital status changed.||Outpatient||Nothing||Doctor services and hospital outpatient services|